mercadolibre/developers-ios_sdk/README.md

 MeliDevSyncHttpOperation *httpClient = [[MeliDevSyncHttpOperation alloc] initWithIdentity: self.identity];
 ```

-In case you need async http operations, you will need an instance of **MeliDevASyncHttpOperation** class.
+In case you need async http operations, you will need an instance of **MeliDevAsyncHttpOperation** class.

 ```objective-c
 MeliDevASyncHttpOperation *httpClient = [[MeliDevASyncHttpOperation alloc] initWithIdentity: self.identity];